 - A description of the significant impacts the organization has on sustainability and associated challenges and opportunities.
-This includes the effect on stakeholders' rights as defined by national laws and the expectations in internationally-agreed standards and norms; - Describe the approach to the construction of new assets versus retrofits, upgrades, and refurbishments, and the effect this has on impacts, risks, and opportunities.

-- An explanation of the approach to prioritizing these challenges and opportunities; - Key conclusions about progress in addressing these topics and related performance in the reporting period.
+This includes the effect on stakeholders' rights as defined by national laws and the expectations in internationally-agreed standards and norms; - An explanation of the approach to prioritizing these challenges and opportunities; - Key conclusions about progress in addressing these topics and related performance in the reporting period.
 This includes an assessment of reasons for underperformance or overperformance; and - A description of the main processes in place to address performance and/or relevant changes.

-Section Two should focus on the impact of sustainability trends, risks, and opportunities on the long-term prospects and financial performance of the organization.
-This should concentrate specifically on information relevant to financial stakeholders or that could become so in the future.
+Section Two should focus on the impact of sustainability issues including trends, risks, and opportunities on the long-term prospects and financial performance of the organization, in relation to the delivery and content of an event or events.
+This should concentrate specifically on information relevant to financial and all other stakeholders or that could become so in the future.
 Section Two should include the following: